 The following is a list of some of the events that colonists believed were signs of a government conspiracy at work.

-These events are what prompted the colonists to rebel against the government and, in the end, is believed to be what led to the American Revolution:
+These events are what prompted the colonists to rebel against the government and, in the end, are believed to be the main causes that led to the American Revolution:

 Royal Proclamation of 1763: